CBaier33/banter-lang/README.md

 ## 4. Return Statement

-Return statements are used to simply return the value of a statement or expression.
+Return statements are used to simply return the value of a statement or expression and terminate the evalutation.

 Syntax -> `return <mneumonic`